eijikominami/aws-cloudformation-templates/media/README.md

 | PersonalizationThresholdSeconds | Number | 8 | ○ | Defines the maximum duration of underfilled ad time (in seconds) allowed in an ad break |
 | **SlateAdUrl** | String | | ○ | The URL for a high-quality video asset to transcode and use to fill in time that's not used by ads |
 | **VideoContentSourceUrl** | String | | ○ | The URL prefix for the parent manifest for the stream, minus the asset ID |

+## Troubleshooting

+### MediaLive Issues

+If MediaLive channels are not starting or streaming properly:

+1. Verify that input sources are accessible and streaming correctly
+2. Check that security groups allow the necessary ports for your input type
+3. Ensure that output destinations (S3, MediaPackage, etc.) are properly configured
+4. Verify that IAM roles have the necessary permissions for MediaLive operations

+### MediaConnect Issues

+If MediaConnect flows are not working:

+1. Verify that source IP addresses are correctly whitelisted
+2. Check that the specified ports are open and accessible
+3. Ensure that the protocol settings match between source and destination
+4. Verify that entitlements are properly configured for cross-account access

+### MediaPackage Issues

+If MediaPackage is not delivering content:

+1. Verify that the MediaLive channel is successfully sending content to MediaPackage
+2. Check that origin endpoints are properly configured with correct protocols
+3. Ensure that CDN distributions are pointing to the correct MediaPackage endpoints
+4. Verify that access policies allow the intended viewers

+### Deadline Cloud Issues

+If Deadline Cloud farms are not processing jobs:

+1. Verify that IAM Identity Center is properly configured and accessible
+2. Check that worker instances have the necessary software and licenses installed
+3. Ensure that job submission queues are properly configured
+4. Verify that storage locations are accessible from worker instances